 “That is our past,” the young man told me in perfect English.
 “But it is not our future.”

 Fast-forward to today, and, unfortunately, this country that has suffered through more than a century of one struggle after another is once again struggling.
 Ghosts from its civil war era have retaken control and, with it, the spotlight.
-Stories we hear from friends, both expat and Nicaraguan, on the ground are troubling.
+Stories we hear from friends on the ground, both expat and Nicaraguan, are troubling.

 We worry about Nicaragua today.
 We stay in touch and do what we can to try to help in very small ways.

-This is a land of potential, thanks to its abundant natural treasures and, mostly, its tested, battle-weary population.
+Nicaragua is a land of potential, thanks to its abundant natural treasures and, mostly, its tested, battle-weary population.
 As the young Nicaraguan I remember from decades ago showed me, Nicaraguans are survivors… who, more than anything, want a chance for a better future.

 During times like this, it can help to shift your perspective.
 Rather than seeing only the troubles Nicaragua faces right now, I remind myself of the beauty, the history, the charms, and the fundamental appeals of this land I continue to count among my favorite places in the world.

-Nicaragua may be best known for its coast and its killer surf breaks, but my fondest Nicaraguan memories are of Granada.
+Nicaragua may be best known for its crashing coast and its killer surf breaks, but my fondest Nicaraguan memories are of Granada.
 León is the larger of the country’s two Spanish-colonial cities, but Granada is cozier, cooler (thanks to the breezes off its lake), and, in my experience, more welcoming.

 When I’m in Granada, you’ll most often find me settled back in one of the wicker rocking chairs on the front porch of the Alhambra Hotel.
 Over the years, I’ve spent hours… days… in these chairs… rocking slowly back and forth while answering emails, preparing dispatches for dear readers, and watching the scene before me.